 Once you have decided on the company name, it is time to register the company with Companies House.
 You can do this yourself or pay for a company to set this up for you.
-Our recommendation is to ensure the shares are set up correctly from the start and if there is only one shareholder then try and start with at least 100 shares.
+This usually takes 24 hours to process provided the registration is completed correctly and compliantly.

 - Domain Name Registration

-Choosing the right bank at the early stages is important and should be based on the online banking system not the charges imposed.
+Choosing the right bank at the very early stages is extremely important and should be chosen on the online banking system and process rather than the charges imposed.
 Most bank charges for new start-up companies will be fairly standard across the board so it is important that the ability to send, view and receive payments using their online system is simple and easy to use.

 - Insurances Required

-The only legal requirement to have insurance for a small business is Employers Liability cover when they employ staff.
+The only legal requirement for insurance is when the agency employs staff, this insurance is called Employers Liability.
 However, it is advisable to take out a combined insurance policy with Public Liability insurance at the same time.
-Some clients may also require you to have additional insurances, such as Professional Indemnity insurance, but only get this when it is required to keep costs low.
+Some clients may also require you to have additional insurances, such as Professional Indemnity insurance, but you should only get this type of insurance when it is required to keep costs low.

 Having a robust set of Permanent Terms and Conditions, Client and Candidate Contract Agreements and Internal Staff contracts is important to protect your agency from any legal claims and to ensure that your clients will make payment against the invoices you raise.
 Acquiring contracts from your previous recruitment employer is definitely not recommended.
 Professional bodies such as the REC have contract template services or you can obtain these from an employment lawyer.